 Thickett(39) 0.5 mg/m3

 In evaluating the Trichloramine research, it was apparent there is not a single test method used throughout the research.
 Without a validated test method, it is difficult to compare and benchmark the data from the various studies.
 As a result, a firm threshold could not be determined solely on the published research.
 Also, without a validated and simple test method, there is not an easy way for health departments or owner/operators to test routinely or with any consistency.
-For these two reasons, the MAHC could not establish a threshold to be enforced in the MAHC at this time.
+Although literature suggests a threshold of 0.5 mg/m3, for these two reasons, the MAHC could not establish a threshold to be enforced in the MAHC at this time.
 More research using a validated test method might lead to determination of a threshold concentration in the future.
 To enforce such a threshold concentration, the test also needs to be commercially available and easily performed by aquatics staff and health officials.
 Therefore, the performance requirements for the air handling system have parameters for fresh air and dew point/humidity.

 To accomplish this, several design criteria were kept in mind: